Big Hole River: History

 At the time the Lewis and Clark Expedition traveled through the Big Hole River watershed, it was a buffer zone between several rival Native American tribes including the Nez Percé, Shoshone, Coast Salish, and Blackfeet.
-Lewis and Clark considered navigating up the Big Hole River, but chose the slower-flowing Beaverhead River instead.
+Lewis and Clark considered navigating up the Big Hole River, which they called the Wisdom River, but chose the slower-flowing Beaverhead River instead.
 Trappers from both the Hudson's Bay Company, the North West Company and the American Fur Company exploited the region from about 1810 to the 1840s.
 Miners and homesteaders settled the area between 1864 and the early 1900s.
 The Montana Salish called the river Sk͏ʷumcné Sewɫk͏ʷs, meaning "waters of the pocket gopher".

-In 1877 the U.S. troops under John Gibbon fought the Nez Percé Indians along the Big Hole River, during the Nez Perce War in the Battle of the Big Hole.
+In 1877 the U.S. troops under John Gibbon fought the Nez Percé indigenous Americans along the Big Hole River, during the Nez Perce War in the Battle of the Big Hole.
 The site of the battle along the North fork of the Big Hole is preserved as the Big Hole National Battlefield.

 The establishment of Butte, Montana as a mining center and the coming of the Northern Railroad in 1871 assured Big Hole ranchers and farmers of a steady market for their beef, horses, mules, hay and dairy products.
 Ranches grew along the river from railroad supply points such as Divide, Montana.
 As a great improvement for preserving the wild hay for winter feeding of cattle, Herbert S. Armitage and David J. Stephens filed for a "Hay-Stacker" patent in 1909, which was awarded in 1910.
 This device, commonly known as a "beaverslide" remained popular until the 1990s, when it was largely displaced by mechanized equipment for producing large round bales.

 Watershed and course

 The Big Hole River watershed drains 2,800 sqmi.

 The source of the mainstem Big Hole River is Skinner Lake in the Beaverhead National Forest in the Beaverhead Mountains of the Bitterroot Range at the Continental Divide along the Montana-Idaho border in western Beaverhead County.
 However, Skinner Lake is in turn fed by Darkhorse Creek, which flows from Darkhorse and Cowbone Lakes, the former at 8691 ft.
 The Big Hole River flows northwest and north, past Wisdom and between the Anaconda Range to the northwest and the Pioneer Mountains to the east.

 It flows around the north end of the Pioneers where it forms the border between Beaverhead County and Deer Lodge County and then Silver Bow County, then southeast past the town of Wise River, Montana, where it is joined by the Wise River.
-Near Glen, Montana it turns northeast and joins the Beaverhead River near Twin Bridges to form the Jefferson.
+Near Glen, Montana it turns northeast and joins the Beaverhead River near Twin Bridges to form the Jefferson River, a tributary of the Missouri.